 5. Reflections on the story

-Graham Mallard is Head of Economics at Cheltenham College.
+Graham Mallard is Head of Economics at Clifton College.
 He gained his PhD in economics from the University of Bath in 2011, where he remains a Visiting Research Fellow.
 He is the author of two successful textbooks: The Economics Companion (2011) and Transport Economics (co-authored with Stephen Glaister) (2008).
-His latest book, Bounded Rationality and Behavioural Economics was published in 2015.